salsanfilippo/js-extensions/README.md

 <a name="new_Object_new"></a>
 ### new Object()
-Placeholder for Object class.
-The methods below are extension methods for the builtin Object type.
+Native Object class.
+The methods below are extension methods.

 <a name="Object.clone"></a>
 ### Object.clone(obj) ⇒ <code>[Object](#Object)</code>